 Code Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments 4.
 Ecological enhancement land - eighteen points.
-"Ecological enhancement land" means open space lands undergoing recovery of significantly degraded or lost ecological function or processes.
-The following requirements shall be mere: a.
-A jurisdiction, natural resource agency, or appropriate organization has committed to sponsoring the ecological enhancement project, with secured funding in place before the application's public hearing; b.
-The ecological enhancement project shall include at lead removing significant human-made structures, alterations, or impediments such as shoreline armoring, roads, culverts, and wetland fill that are detrimental to significant wildlife or salmonid habitat.
-The intent of the removal shall be to reestablish natural function or processes to the project area and shall be to restablish hastural function or processes to the project and description of work to be done, site map of the project area, and specific timeline for the enhancement activities to be completed.
-The enhancement plan is subject to approved by the department; and department; and the project area, and specific timeline for the enhancement activities to be completed.
-The enhancement plan is subject to approved by the department are department; and experiment of the project area, and specific timeline for the enhancement activities to be completed.
-The enhancement project and shall include photographs to document the success.
-Land receiving credit for this category may not receive credit for the (reare-stewardship-land-ori) resource restoration ((exterprises)) enlogory: 5.
-Equestrian-pedestrian-bicycle trail linkage - thirty-five points.
-"Equestrian-pedestrian-bicycle trail linkage are the project and trail linkage for equestrian, predestrian, or other active transportation, as defined in K. C.C.
-14.01.xxx ((the new-section-exceed-by)) Ordinance XXXXXX (Proposed Ordinance 2023-0440). ((extens-adminated) in the property content project and trail linkage for a patch and the property control or and patch and provide a County Comprehensive Plan terminology.
+"Ecological function or processes.
+The following requirements shall be met: a.
+A jurisdiction, natural resource agency, or appropriate organization has committed to sponsoring the ecological enhancement project, with secured linding in place before the application's public hearing; b.
+The ecological enhancement project shall include removing significant human-made structures, alterations, or impediments such as shoreline armoring, roads, culverts, and wetland fill that are detrimental to significant wildlife or salmonid habitat.
+The intent of the removal shall be to recstablish natural function or processes to the project carea; c.
+The owner is responsible for providing and implementing an ecological enhancement plan for the proposed project.
+The approved enhancement plan line that each statement of purpose, detailed description of work to be done, site map of the project area, and specific timeline for the enhancement activities to be completed.
+The enhancement plan is subject to approval by the department; and d.
+The owner shall annually provide to the department a monitoring report detailing the enhancement efforts success for five years following enrollment.
+The owner shall also provide any additional monitoring report shall describe the progress and success of the enhancement project and shall include photographs to document the success.
+Land receiving credit for this category may not receive credit for the (furnal stewardship land or!) resource restoration ((categories)) category: 5.
+Faquestrian-pedestrian-bicycle trail linkage - thirty-five points.
+"Faquestrian-pedestrian-bicycle trail linkage" means land in private ownership that the property owner allows the public to use as an off-road trail linkage for equestrian, pedestrian, or other active transportation, as defined in K.C.C.
+14.01.xxx (((the new-action erusale hy)) Ordinance XXXXX (Proposed Ordinance 2021-044)). ((a))Section 2 ((de-this ordinance))) uses, or that provides a trail link from a p County Comprehensive Plan terminology.
 (4) References to rural stewardship plan are proposed to be removed as code section allowing rural stewardship plans (K.C.C.
 21A.24.055) is proposed to be repealed in this ordinance.
 (5) Corrections made to formatting and grammar. provision entirely as proposed by the Executive, replace the option with similar criteria that would not require the establishment of a plan, or add other options to support properties that may have increased buffers under other critical areas changes in this proposed ordinance.